xmi1an/python_practicals/index.md

 print("The factorial of", num, "is", factorial)
 ```

+## Practical 10
-## 10. Write a Python program to check the given number is palindrome or not.
+Write a Python program to check the given number is palindrome or not.
 ```python
 n = int(input("Enter number:"))
 temp = n